marcelkalveram/marcelkalveram.github.io/_posts/2018-05-08-using-maps-in-react-native-to-track-a-vehicle.md

 <!-- That sounds like a no-go.
 But, according to the startup principle "work with the limited resources you have at your disposal" we didn’t really have another option. -->

-### Displaying markers on Expo’s MapView component
+### Displaying markers with Expo’s MapView component

-The experience of working with Expo’s map to display live markers on the map is pretty straightforward.
+The experience of working with Expo’s <a href="https://docs.expo.io/versions/latest/sdk/map-view" target="_blank">MapView</a> to display live markers on the map is pretty straightforward.
 <pre>
 <MapView
   ref={(ref) => { this.map = ref; }}
   provider="google"
-  initialRegion={{
+  initialRegion={ {
       latitude: experience.restaurant.local_latitude,
       longitude: experience.restaurant.local_longitude,
       latitudeDelta: LATITUDE_DELTA,
       longitudeDelta: LONGITUDE_DELTA,
-  }}
+  } }
   customMapStyle={STYLES.MAP}
   onLayout={() => this.onMapLayoutSuccess()}
   >